nryn/ttt/README.md

 * There's comments and logging left in this function pointing out three main things:
   - Where to define what to do after a turn has been taken.
   - Where to define what to do when the game is over (with or without a winner).
-  - The function currently throws an uncaught exception when someone tries to play in to a cell which already has a symbol inside.
-Wherever you call `play(x,y)` on the game instance, that call could be inside a `try` block, and inside a `catch` you could define what to do in this case.
+  - One of the functions that gets called by `play(x,y)` currently throws an uncaught exception with the message "That cell is already filled." when someone tries to play in to a cell which already has a symbol inside.
+When you call this function, you could do this from within a `try` block, and a following `catch` block could define what to do in this case.

-* The game board can be 'drawn' by asking for the board property from an instance of a game ( `myGame.board` ).
+* The game board can be 'drawn' by asking for the game's board's rows ( `myGame.board.rows()` ).
   - it's an array of arrays of strings
   - inside the first array, each element is an array representing a row from top to bottom
   - each of these arrays contains three strings, representing each 'cell' on a row.
   - the values can be `""` for an empty cell, `"X"` or `"O"`.
-  - you can use `myGame.board.join("\n")` or `myGame.board.toString()` if you'd rather have the game board represented as a string over three lines, or a comma separated list of 9 values respectively.
+  - you can use `myGame.board.rows().join("\n")` or `myGame.board.rows().toString()` if you'd rather have the game board represented as a string over three lines, or a comma separated list of 9 values respectively.

 ## Tech